C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 3. Utmost Good Faith (Uberrima Fides): Required from both parties.

-Insurer must deal with all claims fairly and expeditiously and be able
+Insurer must deal with all claims fairly and expeditiously and be able to pay

-is required to give full information of every material fact in respect
+give full information of every material fact in respect to the risk; policy

-to the risk; policy voidable if Insured has not given full and correct
+voidable if Insured has not given full and correct information, by:

 i Nondisclosure: Failure to inform the Insurer of a material fact.

-Includes failure on the Insured’s part to find out all material facts of
+Includes failure on the Insured’s part to find out all material facts of the

-the risk.
+risk.

 ii Misrepresentation: Incorrect statement about a material fact.